Menu

 Term-time absence

-Holidays in term time can not be authorised.
+Holidays in term time cannot be authorised.

 Permission for term-time absence will only be authorised if there are exceptional circumstances.
 A request form must be submitted to the Headteacher via the school office with full details of the exceptional reasons why a child needs to be absent from school.
 The Headteacher will respond to all requests.